arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

   nicla::disableLDO();
   nicla::leds.begin();

-  // Set up error and event handlers:
-  // - In case of error, the red LED will blink.
-  // - In case of match, the blue LED will turn on.
-  // - In case of any event, the green LED will turn on.
-  NDP.onError(ledRedBlink);
-  NDP.onMatch(ledBlueOn);
-  NDP.onEvent(ledGreenOn);

   // NDP processor initialization with firmwares and models Serial.println("- NDP processor initialization...");
   NDP.begin("mcu_fw_120_v91.synpkg");
   NDP.load("dsp_firmware_v91.synpkg");
-  NDP.load("ei_model.synpkg");
   Serial.println("- NDP processor initialization done!");

   // Set the BMI270 sensor in SPI mode, then read sensor data.